MapNet2025/Mapnet2025.github.io/_pages/contact.md

 # Contact us

-You can email the MapNet 2019 organisers at <mapnet2019@vuw.ac.nz>.
+You can email the MapNet 2023 organisers at <>.
 This is the preferred method of contact.

 If necessary, you can also contact one of the organisers directly:

-•	Peter Ritchie E-mail: <Peter.Ritchie@vuw.ac.nz>